 It is easy to toggle between all of your saved groupings.
-Simply click the name of the grouping you wish to select and you can view all of the industry, occupation, and classes of workers within that group.
+Simply click the name of the grouping you wish to select and you can view all of the industries, occupations, and classes of workers within that group.
 Once you exit the Data Settings section, the tool will automatically load the groupings you last selected.

-To edit an existing code group click the “edit” icon.
+To edit an existing code group, click the “edit” icon.
 Make the desired changes to the group.
 Be sure to click Save.
 To delete a group, click the red “trash” icon.
-Confirm you wish to delete and that group will be removed from your saved groups.
-Learn more about the data settings in CVSuite here.
+After confirming, hat group will be removed from your saved groups.
+Learn more about the data settings in CVSuite.

 DATA ON THE DASHBOARD